Time-series Configurations in RBFS

 Enabling Append-Timestamp in Prometheus

 RBFS supports 'append-timestamp' functionality in Prometheus.
-When the append-timestamp functionality is enabled, the first metric generated after an object is updated will include the actual timestamp of the update.
+When the append-timestamp flag is set, the first metric generated after an object is updated will include the actual timestamp of the update.
 This accurately reflects when the change took place.
-For all subsequent metrics for the same object (since it has not been been updated again) the current scrape time will be used instead.
+For all subsequent metrics for the same object (since it has not been been updated again) the current scrape time will be used.

 You can enable append-timestamp

-for both metric or metric profile.
+on both metric or metric profile level.
 If you configure append-timestamp

 for both, metric-level gets priority.